 Yes, Wearing Masks Helps.
 Here's Why

-Mask wearing has become a topic of fierce debate in the U.S.
+Mask wearing has become a topic of fierce debate in the United States.

 People opposed to mask mandates have staged protests, and one local health official in Orange County, Calif., quit her job after receiving a death threat for a mask order.
 Not long after, California Gov. Gavin Newsom ordered Californians to wear face coverings in public.